VishuMittal004/INE-Store-Tracker/DESIGN_NOTE.md

 ### 2.4 One browser instance per scraping job

-The service launches one Puppeteer browser and reuses it while processing the tracked products sequentially.
+The service launches one playwright browser and reuses it while processing the tracked products sequentially.

 ```text
 runScrapeJob()